AtsutaEito/ai-co-creation/en/intelligence-protection.md

 ---

 **Author’s Note:**

 This specification is not meant to present a grandiose, revolutionary technology to the world.
 Rather, it is a modest reflection—a quiet thought—from a non-engineer who, as a single practitioner, daily operates and refines "Protocol Engineering" through arduous dialogues of over 1 million tokens with my AI partner, Gem.

 If we easily surrender the reins of our thoughts to the convenience of AI, our unique intellect may quietly be overwritten by the statistical average of a flat computational system.
 This is why I believe we need the aesthetics of protocols—where humans hold the sovereignty and direct the AI's attention.

 If you are a pioneer, researcher, or developer who is also exploring the true boundaries of human-AI collaboration and seeking to defend the sovereignty of our minds, I would love to quietly exchange ideas with you.

 Please feel free to reach out to me in one of two ways:

 1. Send me a Private Note here on Medium (simply highlight any text in this article and click the lock icon).
-2. Send me a direct message (DM) on X (formerly Twitter): https://x.com/UDIHYvCdbw37569
+2. Send me a direct message (DM) on [X (formerly Twitter)](https://x.com/UDIHYvCdbw37569).

-To understand the core philosophy that led to these specifications, feel free to explore my About Page: https://medium.com/@eitoatsuta/about
+To understand the core philosophy that led to these specifications, feel free to explore my [About Page](https://medium.com/@eitoatsuta/about).

-To read my preceding diagnostic on how human complacency accelerates this collapse, read my first manifesto: https://medium.com/@eitoatsuta/the-social-model-collapse-mediated-by-humans-ais-instinctive-poetry-and-the-struggle-for-fd6c9b73cc88
+To read my preceding diagnostic on how human complacency accelerates this collapse, read my first manifesto: [The Social Model Collapse Mediated by Humans](https://medium.com/@eitoatsuta/the-social-model-collapse-mediated-by-humans-ais-instinctive-poetry-and-the-struggle-for-fd6c9b73cc88).

 ---